Email & SMS marketing so good, it’s boring

 To remove spam signups:

-• Find passive subscribers with segmentation.
-Segment users that remain inactive for six months and remove them.
-You can do that in Omnisend—watch the second part of the video below for step-by-step instructions.
+• Find passive subscribers with segmentation: Segment users that remain inactive for six months and remove them.
+You can do that in Omnisend — watch the second part of the video below for step-by-step instructions.

-• Manually look through email addresses.
-Sometimes, you’ll notice that some of them look strange.
+• Manually look through email addresses: Sometimes, you’ll notice that some of them look strange.
 You can check them out with CleanTalk.
 This tool has a blacklist of almost six million spam emails and emails that have been abused by bots.

-• Double-check the addresses of cart abandoners.
-Spam bots can add products to carts and then leave without finishing the purchase.
+• Double-check the addresses of cart abandoners: Spam bots can add products to carts and then leave without finishing the purchase.
 See if the emails of those visitors look strange or repeat many times.

-• Get your list validated by Mailgun.
-It’s an email verification service that runs numerous checks for every email address.
+• Get your list validated by Mailgun: It’s an email verification service that runs numerous checks for every email address.
 Watch the video below for step-by-step instructions on how to use it.

 As promised, we have a video with steps to remove fake signups.

-In this one below, you’ll find out how to a) use Mailgun for verification and b) remove passive emails by segmenting users in Omnisend.
+In this one below, you’ll find out how to a) use Mailgun for verification and b) remove passive emails by segmenting users in Omnisend:

-The sooner you start protecting your signup forms, the better.
+But the bottom line here is — the sooner you start protecting your signup forms, the better.
 It’s one of the strongest ways to protect your website from spam bots and fake signups.

-Again, to protect your website from spambots:
+Again, to protect your website from spam bots, here’s a quick run-through on what you can do:

 • Use reCAPTCHA